Huji-Bezalel-Advanced-Unity/alon-uzan-boss-fight/README.md

 <img src="Assets/_Alon/Art/warriors2.png" width="150" height="150"/>

-- **Ram Smashers**: These troops are great at breaking fences and barriers quickly, but they're slow and can get hit a lot while they move.
+- **Ram Smashers**: These troops has good attack damage, but they're slow and can get hit a lot while they move.

 <img src="Assets/_Alon/Art/warriors4.png" width="180" height="150"/>

-- **Iron Guardians**: These warriors hit hard and can take a lot of hits themselves, but they're slow and can be outmaneuvered by fast enemies.
+- **Iron Guardians**: These warriors hit hard and can take a lot of hits themselves, but they're very slow and can be outmaneuvered by fast enemies.

 <img src="Assets/_Alon/Art/warriors3.png" width="200" height="150"/>